rrhd/thoughtful-ai-agent/README.md

 ## How it works

 Knowledge base (`knowledge_base.jsonl`) is embedded at startup into a FAISS HNSW index.
 Queries are embedded async, FAISS returns top-k neighbors.
 Above threshold: direct answer.
 Below: top-k results injected as context into an LLM call (RAG).

+## Design choices

+Because this should scale, I used FAISS (even though we have only a few examples here) and also ensured it's easy to add new examples.